This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Moderate sedation is medicine given during a procedure or treatment to help your child feel relaxed and calm.
 It may also be given to help decrease your child's movement during a procedure or treatment.
 The medicine may be given as a pill, shot, inhaled solution, or injection through an IV.
 Your child will be awake and able to follow directions.
 Moderate sedation can be used for procedures such as wound repair, fracture reduction, or a lumbar puncture.

 How do I prepare my child for moderate sedation?

 Your child's healthcare provider will talk to you about how to prepare your child for moderate sedation.
-He may tell you not to give your child anything to eat or drink for 8 hours before moderate sedation.
-You can breastfeed your child up until 4 hours before moderate sedation.
+The provider may tell you not to give your child anything to eat or drink for 8 hours before moderate sedation.
+You can breastfeed your baby up until 4 hours before moderate sedation.
 You can give your child clear liquids up until 2 hours before moderate sedation.
 Tell your child's healthcare provider if he or she or she has any allergies, breathing problems, or heart problems.
-Bring another adult with you on the ride home to monitor your child for problems after sedation.
+Bring another adult with you on the ride home to watch your child for problems after sedation.
 A second adult can ride with your child in the backseat while you drive.